 Jack’s Point Golf

-After breakfast on Day 10, Brooke and I drove about 10 minutes down the road to the Jack’s Point Golf Course.
+After breakfast on Day 10, we drove about 10 minutes down the road to the Jack’s Point Golf Course.
 I found this golf course via its website, during our pre-trip research.
 I immediately knew that I HAD to play there.
 The course is built into the rugged landscape between the Remarkables Mountains and Lake Wakatipu.
 I was absolutely blown away by the beautiful scenery… and literally blown away by the wind!

 The day I played at Jack’s Point, the wind was really whipping off the water, which made the course quite challenging!
 If you decide to play golf here (highly recommended), be sure to bring extra golf balls!
 I had a few solid holes, and a few where the wind was just too much.
 Overall the round was a lot of fun.
 Check out the pictures/video for a glimpse of the incredible views on the course.